 Supporting people who identify as LGBTI

-LGBTI experiences of violence
+LGBTQIA+ experiences of domestic, family and sexual violence

 - This page explains some of these issues, while the other tabs in this section explain the things support workers can do to help them respond better.

 The initials LGBTI stand for lesbian, gay, bisexual, transgender and intersex.
 You might also see it written as LGBTQIA+, where the Q stands for 'queer' and A for 'asexual'.
 All of the content on the 1800RESPECT website is written to be inclusive of all people.
 However, we know that for some people there can be specific needs or extra barriers around accessing support.
 This content looks at the issues faced by people who identify as LGBTI who are impacted by sexual, domestic and family violence.

 Violence against people who identify as LGBTI includes a range of behaviours.
 Sexual assault, domestic and family violence and controlling behaviour based on sexuality, gender or identity, are all part of the picture.
 Heterosexism, homophobia, transphobia and cisgenderism play a powerful role in shaping the way we think about and respond to sexual assault, domestic and family violence.

 How these issues impact LGBTI communities